-- 63. Salavan Province is one of the southernmost provinces of Lao PDR, about 550 km from the capital city, Vientiane.
+64. Saravan is one of the southern provinces of Lao PDR, about 550 km from the capital city, Vientiane.
 It covers a total area of 16,389 square kilometers (6,328 sq. mi) and has a total population of 300,000 as of 2005.
-It is composed of 8 Districts namely: Saravane, Ta Oy, Toomlam, Lakhonepheng, Vapy, Khongsedone, Lao Ngarm, and Samoui.
-It is bounded in the north by Savannakhét Province, in the west by Thailand, in the south by Champasak Province and in the east by Vietnam. - 64.
-Transportation, Communication, Power and Water.
+It is composed of 8 districts namely: Saravan, Ta Oy, Toomlam, Lakhonepheng, Vapy, Khongsedone, Lao Ngarm, and Samoui.
+It is bounded in the north by Savannakhet province, in the west by Thailand, in the south by Champasak province and in the east by Vietnam.
 The project corridor serves as the main land route connecting the various Districts of this part of southern Lao PDR with the surrounding rural areas for the transport of agricultural produce.
 The major transport modes are small pickups and medium-sized, 2-axle trucks.
 Other transportation modes include tuk tuks, trishaws (lot-sam-lor) and jumbos (small tuk-tuks).
+Saravan province has fairly developed communications infrastructure with domestic and international telephone services provided by companies such as Laotel, Enterprise of Communications Lao (ETL), and Unitel.
+Mobile telephone network services are present throughout most of the province as well as a 100-watt radio network situated in Khongsedone, Ta Oy and Samoui.

-- 65. Salavan Province has fairly developed communications infrastructure with domestic and international telephone services provided by companies such as Laotel, Enterprise of Communications Lao (ETL), and Unitel.
-Mobile telephone network services are present throughout most of the province as well as a 100-watt radio network situated in Khongsedone, Ta Oy and Samoui. - 66.
-Socio-cultural Resources: Population and Communities.
-The population of the province is 300,000, based on2005 census, distributed over eight districts.
+- 65. The population of the province is 300,000, based on2005 census, distributed over eight districts.
 The ethnic groups in the province comprise the Tahoy, Pako, Katang, Kado, Suay and Laven.
-The majority of the people still practice traditional livelihoods, including some shifting cultivation. - 67.
+The majority of the people still practice traditional livelihoods, including some shifting cultivation.
 There are several cultural, historical and natural tourist areas near the project area.
 Tourists can visit the ethnic villages of Suay and Taoy or Katou weavers in Ban Houay Houn, the Ho Chi Minh trail, the Tad Lo Waterfall, the Ho Chi Minh trail or take boat rides on the Xe Lanong River.
-World-class Arabica coffee beans and handwoven fabrics can also be bought from villagers. - 68.
-Economy.
+World-class Arabica coffee beans and handwoven fabrics can also be bought from villagers. - 66.
 The economy of the province is recognized as being one of the poorest in the country.
 The region was heavily bombed during the last Indo-china war and remains of the bombs are still found along the former Ho Chi Minh trail.
-There are only small and medium scale industrial activities which comprise small scale furniture factories, sawmills, drinking water factories [including Saksith], rice mills, ice making and meat processing plants as well as print shops, TV/radio repair shops, watch repair shops and garages. - 69.
+There are only small and medium scale industrial activities which comprise small scale furniture factories, sawmills, drinking water factories [including Saksith], rice mills, ice making and meat processing plants as well as print shops, TV/radio repair shops, watch repair shops and garages.
 Rural households raise pigs, goats, cows, and poultry such as chicken, ducks and turkeys and develop fish ponds.
 Buffalos are used to plough the agricultural land.
 Households maintain 1-2 buffaloes on average that are used as draft animals in the rice paddy lands.
-Livestock is sold in the villages and at district markets to provide additional income for the local population. - 70.
-Public Health.
+Livestock is sold in the villages and at district markets to provide additional income for the local population. - 67.
 The healthcare system in Saravan Province is relatively well developed and covers the rural areas as well.
 There are more women now giving birth in hospitals or receiving assistance from trained volunteers or nurses than before.
 Women's clinics have been built in villages and community health stations have increased.
 Health indicators have improved with a decrease in death rates from tuberculosis and malaria and an increase in access to clean water has been achieved.